jscoq/jscoq/README.md

   $ ./build.sh
   ```

-  should build jscoq.
-The script tries to manage the pain of the 32/64
+  will build jscoq.
+The script tries to manage the 32/64 bit toolchain
-  bit switch, you can also use make if you want finer control.
+  switching, you can also directly use make if you want finer control
+  over the build process.

-* To run jscoq in locally you may need to start your browser as:
+* To run jscoq locally you need to start your browser with some options:

   ```
   $ google-chrome --allow-file-access-from-files --js-flags="--harmony-tailcalls" --js-flags="--stack-size=65536" index.html
   ```

+* ?

 * Profit!

 ### Building Addon Packages:

-  JsCoq supports many extra addons, including ssreflect.
+  JsCoq supports some extra addons, including ssreflect.
 Package
   download and building is still not very streamlined.
-External
-  packages are built into jscoq in two steps:
+To build an
+  external package for jsCoq, you need to perform two steps:

-  - Building the package itself with the Coq version linked to jsCoq.
+  - Build the package itself with the Coq version used to build jsCoq.
-  - Generating the package files for jsCoq.
+  - Generate the right package files for jsCoq package manager.

-  The first step can be taken care of by the `Makefile.addons` makefile.
+  The `Makefile.addons` make file has some make targets in order to
+  help with the first item.

   ```
 $ opam switch 4.04.1+32bit